JPPhoto/anamorphic-tools/README.md

 The ideal pipeline to use when postprocessing images - one that reflects the real optical characteristics of an anamorphic lens connected to a camera - is:

-Image &rarr; Lens Vignette &rarr; Lens Blur &rarr; Spherical Distortion &rarr; Anamorphic Streaks
+Image &rarr; Lens Vignette &rarr; Lens Blur &rarr; Spherical Distortion &rarr; Chromatic Aberration &rarr;
+Anamorphic Streaks

 ## Examples: